 The Faculty offers three degrees, namely the LLB, LLM and PhD degrees.

-Undergraduate students are encouraged to broaden their education by following a five-year route to obtaining the LLB degree.
-This entails obtaining two degrees - either a BA, BSocSci, BCom or BSc degree, and thereafter an LLB degree.
+The LLB can accessed at different points, each with its own entrance requirements.
+Students may be admitted to enter the LLB upon entering the university (LLB1, over four years), after the completion of a first year in which the student achieved academically in Legal Theory and other subjects (LLB2, over four years), or on completion of a first degree with a Legal Theory major.
+The Faculty encourages students to broaden their education by following a five-year ('three plus two') route to obtaining the LLB degree.
+This means that the student obtains two degrees: either a BA, BSocSci, BCom or BSc degree, and thereafter an LLB degree.
+All LLB students exit with the same qualification.
 Students who do law as part of a degree offered in another faculty will do either Legal Theory or Commercial Law.